ucdavis-bioinformatics-training/2021-Alliance-Makerere_Covid/prerequisites/command_line/cluster.md

 Generally, we do not use any options for sbatch ... we typically give it a script (i.e. a text file with commands inside) to run.
 Let's take a look at a template script [template.slurm](../../software_scripts/scripts/template.slurm):

-<pre class="prettyprint"><code class="language-sh" style="background-color:333333">#!/bin/bash
-# options for sbatch
+<pre class="prettyprint"><code class="language-sh" style="background-color:333333"># options for sbatch
 #SBATCH --job-name=name # Job name
 #SBATCH --nodes=1 # should never be anything other than 1
 #SBATCH --ntasks=1 # number of cpus to use
-#SBATCH --time=30 # Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".
+#SBATCH --time=60 # Acceptable time formats include "minutes", "minutes:seconds", "hours:minutes:seconds", "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".
-#SBATCH --mem=500 # Memory pool for all cores (see also --mem-per-cpu)
+#SBATCH --mem=2000 # Memory pool for all cores (see also --mem-per-cpu)
 #SBATCH --partition=production # cluster partition
-#SBATCH --account=epigenetics # cluster account to use for the job
+#SBATCH --account=workshop # cluster account to use for the job
-#SBATCH --reservation=epigenetics-workshop # cluster account reservation
+#SBATCH --reservation=workshop # cluster account reservation
 ##SBATCH --array=1-16 # Task array indexing, see https://slurm.schedmd.com/job_array.html, the double # means this line is commented out
 #SBATCH --output=stdout.out # File to which STDOUT will be written
 #SBATCH --error=stderr.err # File to which STDERR will be written